I hope this email works! I am a brother

 reaching out for a better place, that is, one belonging to heaven”?

-seed descend from his offspring, by means of which all the nations would bless
+descend from his offspring, by means of which all the nations would bless

-of which the promised seed would be the king.
-(Gen. 22:17,18; Gal.
-3:8,16)
+of which the promised seed would be the king, and along with him his "the holy

 Abraham did not need to understand all the details in order for him to exercise

-that to him.
+promised seed.
 Yet it can be said that Abraham was awaiting Christ Jesus because

 he would be the seed by means of whom Jehovah would fulfill his promise.
 In the